alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 - "Event count" represents the total number of searches performed for a given term
 - "Total users" represents the number of unique users who searched for that term

 If Event count is substantially higher than Total users for a term, this indicates that some users searched for the same term more than once during the selected date range.
-If you sort the table by descending Total users and use the Bar chart cell type, you can see at a glance if certain terms were repeatedly entered by the same users.
+Sort the table by descending Total users and use the Bar chart cell type to see at a glance if certain terms were repeatedly entered by the same users.

 Repeated searches may reflect: